 Filling the container with soil and watering it really well.
 The spoon is for mixing.
 This may have been THE BEST part of the activity for my two and a half year old.
 Following this picture, there was dirt EVERYWHERE!

 Filling little biodegradable pots (similar to these) with planting soil, and moistening the pots really well.
 Once the seedlings are strong, the whole container goes right into the ground.
-I’ve since found tutorials for making our own seedling containers from newspaper and cardboard egg cartons.
+There are lovely tutorials for making our own seedling containers from newspaper and cardboard egg cartons.
 They look really simple and incorporate recycled materials!
-Needless to say, I can’t wait to try both methods next time around.
+Needless to say, were excited to try both methods next time around.

 N distributed the seeds amongst the pots.